 2. Mediation

-If you and your ex-partner cannot reach an agreement yourselves but would prefer to avoid a procedure, mediation can offer a solution.
-An MfN-registered mediator facilitates the discussion.
-The agreements made are recorded in writing, potentially with ratification by the court.
+When consultation is difficult but a procedure can still be avoided, mediation can offer a solution.
+An MfN-registered mediator guides the consultation.
+The agreements made are recorded in writing, potentially with confirmation by the court.

 3. Legal procedure